Everything you know about smoke points is wrong. Smoke points are more than just a simple number. Read on to learn why.

 "The values in this table represent typical smoke, flash and fire points for commercially available edible fats and oils.
 The values are based on a single test for each fat and oil source, thus they do not represent a statistically valid mean or indicate the range of values attributable to each of the source oils.
 Smoke, flash and fire points may vary within a source oil due to such factors as processing techniques and/or seasonal variations.
 In addition, there can be analyst subjectivity when using this test procedure (i.e. AOCS Cc 9a-48 method, Cleveland Open Cup)."

 The surface area also has an impact on the smoke point of an oil.
 A wide, shallow pan with a thin layer of oil will have a different smoke point than a deep pot.
+In practice, the smoke point of a oil measured in a lab is not a good indicator of when the oil will smoke at home while cooking.

 Smoke points should be considered general, not precise, values.
 Professor Robert Wolke explains this topic in depth in his book What Einstein Told His Cook: Kitchen Science Explained.
 Here are the smoke point ranges for olive oil and other common cooking oils.